ddoddii/resume-plus-python-server/docs/api.md

       },
       {
         "idx": 6,
-        "question": "How did you leverage question decomposition for query generation and seamlessly incorporate external open-domain knowledge in the fact-checking framework for LLMs during your research internship at Linq?", "criteria": [
+        "question": "How did you leverage questions decomposition for query generation and seamlessly incorporate external open-domain knowledge in the fact-checking framework for LLMs during your research internship at Linq?", "criteria": [
           "Problem-solving approach",
           "Innovation and creativity",